 Australia's gender equality scorecard is a report released each year by the Agency.
 The report showcases a sample of the key findings from that year's reporting period and includes information on gender segregation, gender pay gaps, women in leadership and much more.

-This fact sheet details the gender pay gap by states and territories, industries, occupations, sectors and age.
+Using the latest data from the WGEA dataset and the Australian Bureau of Statistics (ABS), this fact sheet details the gender pay gap by states and territories, industries, occupations, sectors and age.